 Listen to Your Voice

 Here's an exercise: Take a script that you would read on the air and put it aside.
-Now record yourself saying the same information--not in script form, but as you would say it to a friend.
+Now record yourself saying the same information as you would to a friend, not in script form.
 That is the vocal delivery style you want on the air.